 Dr. and Mrs. Lamont had 2 children, John and Mary.

-Dr. Lamont began his career in Bothwell as a family practitioner.
-He maintained this practice until 1957, at which time he moved his office to Thamesville, where he practiced medicine until 1967.
-During these years, Dr. Lamont was also on the staff of the Public General Hospital, and on the courtesy staff of St. Joseph’s Hospital.
+Dr. Lamont began his career in Bothwell in 1948 as a family practitioner.
+He maintained this medical practice until 1957, at which time he moved his office to Thamesville, where he practiced medicine until 1967.
+During these years, Dr. Lamont was also on the staff of the Public General Hospital and on the courtesy staff of St. Joseph’s Hospital.
 Dr. Lamont was President of the Kent County Medical Society in 1958.
 He was elected Secretary of the Ontario Medical Association (District 1) in October of 1958.
-In 1959 Dr. Lamont was involved in fundraising on behalf of Thamesville Rotary to have a community pool built at Ferguson Park.
+In 1959, Dr. Lamont was involved in fundraising on behalf of Thamesville Rotary to have a community pool built at Ferguson Park.

 Dr. Lamont was active in the Canadian Cancer Society in both London and Ottawa, serving on the Board of Directors as Vice President and President.
 Named after Dr. Lamont, the C.T.
 Lamont Primary Health Care Research Centre is a centre within the Elisabeth Bruyere Research Institute and is the research arm of the Department of Family Medicine of the University of Ottawa.
 It has earned a nationwide reputation for the quality of its research work.

-Mrs. Lamont died in 2001.
+Mrs. Lamont died in Ottawa on the 8th of June, 2001.
 Dr. Lamont died in Ottawa on the 29th of July, 2009.
-He was survived by his children John Lamont (Toronto), and Mary Lamont-Marchese (New York).
+Dr. and Mrs. Lamont were survived by their children John Lamont (Toronto), and Mary Lamont-Marchese (New York).
 Dr. and Mrs. Lamont were interred at Capitol Garden of Memories in Carleton, Ontario.